ChristofSchwarz/qs-enigma-pushdata/README.md

 # Pushing Data into Qlik Sense with EnigmaJs

 This node JS app shows how to push ("trigger to load") a given data array into a Qlik Sense data model of an app.
+See this Youtube video for a demo https://www.youtube.com/watch?v=21rKG0SxPVQ

 Steps to prepare
  * install NodeJs (including npm)